storyprotocol/documentation/docs/Story Network (L1)/node-architecture/cosmos-modules/evmstaking.md

 This document specifies the internal `x/evmstaking` module of the Story blockchain.

 In Story blockchain, the gas token resides on the execution layer (EL) to pay for transactions and interact with smart contracts.
 However, the consensus layer (CL) manages the consensus staking, slashing, and rewarding.
-This module exists to facilitate CL-level staking-related logics, such as delegating to validators with custom lock periods.
+This module exists to facilitate CL-level staking-related logic, such as delegating to validators with custom lock periods.

 ## Contents